secretstartups/handbook/finance/investor-relations/index.html.md

 ## Quarterly Earnings Process:

 As a public company we share financial results publicly after the close of each fiscal quarter or fiscal year.
-For Q3-FY22, this happened six weeks after the close of the quarter, on December 6, 2021 at 1:30pm Pacific.
+For Q1-FY23, this happened six weeks after the close of the quarter, on June 6, 2022 at 1:30pm PST.
 The key deliverables for each earnings cycle are:

 * Earnings press release summarizing business & financial results, providing guidance
 * Earnings call with prepared remarks by CEO and CFO followed by Q&A with sellside analysts